bijoy4067/vueform-laravel/README.md

 (Brief — only required if you are installing the package into a project)

-1. Add the package (replace with the correct package name if published differently):
+> Add the package (replace with the correct package name if published differently):
 ```bash
 composer require bijoy4067/vueform-laravel
 ```

-2. Optional — publish vendor assets (config, views, migrations) if provided by the package:
+> publish vendor assets (config, views, migrations) if provided by the package:
 ```bash
 php artisan vendor:publish --provider="Bijoy4067\VueformLaravel\VueformServiceProvider"
 ```